 - (1) The main function of the Nomination Committee is, having regard to the independence and quality of nominees, to make recommendations to the Board on the suitability and qualification of candidates for Directors so as to ensure that all nominations are fair and transparent.
 The Nomination Committee shall develop and maintain a policy for the nomination of Board members, and shall disclose the policy and the progress made towards achieving the objectives set in the policy in the Corporate Governance Report.
 The Nomination Committee shall also develop and maintain a policy concerning diversity of board members, and shall disclose the policy or a summary of the policy in the Corporate Governance Report.
 The Board shall in consultation with the chair of the Nomination Committee provide sufficient resources to the Nomination Committee to enable it to perform its duties. - (2) The Nomination Committee comprises not less than 3 members, a majority of whom shall be INEDs.
-Two members of the Nomination Committee shall form a quorum. - (3) The Nomination Committee shall meet at least once a year and as requested by the Director responsible for human resources function or the chair of the Nomination Committee to consider and review the performance, structure, size and composition of the Board and make recommendations on any proposed change to the Board. - (4) The terms of reference of the Nomination Committee shall be posted on the Company's website and provided to the Shareholders upon request to the Company Secretary.
+Two members of the Nomination Committee shall form a quorum. - (3) The Nomination Committee shall meet at least once a year and as requested by the Director responsible for human resources function or the chair of the Nomination Committee to consider and review the performance, structure, size and composition of the Board and make recommendations on any proposed change to the Board to complement the Company's corporate strategy. - (4) The Nomination Committee shall identify individuals suitably qualified to become Board members and select or make recommendations to the Board on the selection of individuals nominated for directorships. - (5) The Nomination Committee shall assess the independence of INEDs. - (6) The Nomination Committee shall make recommendations to the Board on the appointment or reappointment of Directors and succession planning for Directors, in particular the Chairman and the President. - (7) The terms of reference of the Nomination Committee shall be posted on the Company's website and the Stock Exchange's website and provided to the Shareholders upon request to the Company Secretary.